 The most celebrated and respected festival of Odisha is the Ratha Yatra or the Car Festival of Puri.
 Ratha Yatra is the festival which consists many rituals.
-The following rituals performed from the day of Ratha Yatra till the deities start their return journey.
+The following rituals performed on the day of Ratha Yatra from early morning till the deities reach and enter into Gundicha temple.

 MORNING RITUALS (inside the temple):

 Arati, Avakasha, Rosa homa (puja in the temple kitchen), Surya and Dwara pala Puja, Sakala dhupa (morning offering-specially cooked food), Mangal arpana, Doralagi, Puspanjali and Tuli offering, Mailam lagi, unfastening of deities and preparation for pahandi.

 PAHANDI (from the Sanctum to the Chariot):